 You will need a student visa to enter the United States for study.
 Visa application instructions may be obtained from the U.S. Consulate nearest you, or online at www.travel.state.gov.
 At certain US consulates, you may be able to file the visa application, DS-160 online.
 If not, you may want to download the DS-156 and DS-158 in order to prepare the forms and pay the fee with ample time.

 All visa applicants must have a personal interview at the U.S. Consulate.
 Because it may take time to be assigned an interview date, you should begin the visa process at least 3 months in advance of your Eastern University start date.
-In order to schedule a visa interview, you will need your SEVIS number found on the top right-hand corner of your I-20 or on your DS-2019.
+In order to schedule a visa interview, you will need your SEVIS number found on the top right-hand corner of your I-20.

 Documents needed to apply: